 GOD - Good Orderly Direction

-Keeps you focused on God's will verse trying to control it yourself
+This keeps you focused on God's will verse trying to control it yourself.

 EGO - Edging God Out

-Thinking that you know best and forgetting about your Higher Power
+Thinking that you know best, you stop relying on your Higher Power.

 FEAR- False Evidence Appearing Real